appsignal/appsignal-docs/source/nodejs/instrumentation/span.html.md

 ### `params`
-Filled with framework (such as Phoenix) parameters by default, but can be overridden or filled with the following call:
+Filled with framework (such as Express) parameters by default, but can be overridden or filled with the following call:

 ```
-span.setSampleData("params", {action: "show", controller: "homepage"})
+span.setSampleData("params", {string: "value", number: 123 })
 ```

 This key accepts nested objects and will show up as follows on a Incident Sample page for both Exception and Performance samples, formatted as JSON.